lgbouma/goumlab/content/blog/learning/obs_jupiter.md

 Tags: jupiter, planets, obs
 Summary: Looking at and seeing Jupiter, along with four of its moons.

-One component of the power of science's historic narrative is the claim that you can check it for yourself.
-Most people, myself included, simply have not or do not.
+Scientists often make claims about what exists.
+A compelling and powerful argument for why this OK is that you can check their claims for yourself.
+However, most people (myself included), often don't have the time, the means, or the interest.
 We trust that other people indeed have done the things that they claim.
 Indeed we rely on it, and have little reason to doubt them (cars work;
 computers work; telephones work).